praabindhp/Reimagined-3D/README.md

 ### ReImagined 3D | Overview
 ![ReImagined Overview](https://iili.io/HU5RTV1.png)

-**Responsive Design** - The website is designed to work seamlessly on desktop and mobile devices.
+**Responsive design** - The website has been designed using a responsive design approach, where the layout and content adapt to different screen sizes and resolutions.
+This ensures that the website looks and works well on devices with varying screen sizes, such as desktops, laptops, tablets, and smartphones.

 ### ReImagined 3D | Tech
 ![ReImagined Tech](https://iili.io/HU5RuiF.png)